Vaizeenu/google-homepage/README.md

     - Commit and push updates to local and remote repository
     - Create the html file needed for the google homepage
     - Create the CSS file needed to portray the elements on the page accurately.
+    - Use multiple selectors with disregard to homogeny or legibility for educational purposes.

 ## What I won't do in this attempt:
     - I won't create a usable form